 If you have a troop meeting this week, ask your girls to perform a sweet poem, song, or dance for your leader.
 What about a little “make new friends, but keep the old” ended with a big “thank you!!”

-As part of Volunteer Appreciation 2015, earn your SMORE Patch (Sharing Moments Of Recognition Everyday) by completing the Discover, Connect, Take Action steps and present at your troop meeting.
+Earn your SMORE Patch (Sharing Moments Of Recognition Everyday) by completing the Discover, Connect, Take Action steps and present at your troop meeting.

 Who do you know who has gone above and beyond as a volunteer?